puzhaokow1993/Helsinki_speech_challenge_2024_Pu-Yun_KOW_Pu-Zhao_KOW/README.md

 > The programs only handle 16-bit 16kHz audio files, in `.wav` format.

 > [!IMPORTANT]
 > One has to prepare empty folders as in the structure of the folder `output_denoise` before executing the main program `main.py`, the program unable create empty folder by itself.
-The structure of the folders are demonstrated as in the resipotory.
+The structure of the folders are demonstrated as in the repository.
 One easy way is simply download the folder `model` and `output_denoise` in the resopotory and delete all the `.wav` files therein.

 > [!IMPORTANT]
 > One has to change the background directory to the one which contained `main.py` (as well as the folders `model` and `output_denoise`) using the cmd command `cd` before executing the program.